qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 # Retro Tapping

-When you hold a dual function key, and haven't pressed anything when you release the key, normally nothing happens.
-However, if you enable this, if you release the key without pressing another key, it will send the original key, even if it is outside of the tapping term.
+Holding and releasing a dual function key without pressing another key will result in nothing happening.
+With retro tapping enabled, releasing the key without pressing another will send the original keycode even if it is outside the tapping term.

-For instance, if you're using `LT(2, KC_SPACE)`, if you hold the key, don't hit anything else and then release it, normally, nothing happens.
-But with `RETRO_TAPPING` defined in your `config.h`, it will send `KC_SPACE`.
+For instance, holding and releasing `LT(2, KC_SPACE)` without hitting another key will result in nothing happening.
+With `RETRO_TAPPING` defined in your `config.h`, it will send `KC_SPACE`.